GluuFederation/docs-ce-prod/docs/source/reference/persistence.md

 ## Persistence Layer Dependencies

-This diagram shows the EntryManager dependencies and type resolutions based on the persistence type specified in gluu.properties:
+This diagram shows the EntryManager dependencies and type resolutions based on the `persistence.type` specified in `gluu.properties`:

 ![Dependency Chart](../img/admin-guide/installation-guide/persistence_dependencies.png)